Spectrum Energy Research Corp

 Active Shielding

 Layer-by-layer breakdown of the active shielding system.
-Each layer converts rather than discards — the waste pipeline begins here.
+Each layer converts a specific energy band rather than discarding it as heat.
+Shielding becomes harvesting.

 Integration